 It was the fall of 1972 and I was a senior in High School.
-At the age of seventeen I lived in a world that was constantly moving, rotating on an axis of fear and seduction; opulent in its opportunities for discovery and obsession.
+At the age of seventeen I lived in a world that was constantly moving, rotating on an axis of anxiety and seduction; redolent in opportunities for discovery and obsession.
 I read constantly and books served to add fuel to the mind consuming inferno of my hormonal delirium.
 I wanted to go everywhere as fast as I could by the longest possible route.

-A teacher of mine, with whom I am still friends, took pity and offered to take me to New York to see “One Flew Over the Cuckoo’s Nest” by Ken Kesey, an obsession of mine at the time.
+A teacher, with whom I am still friends, took pity and offered to take me to New York to see “One Flew Over the Cuckoo’s Nest” by Ken Kesey.
 It was being performed at the Mercer Arts Center in Greenwich Village.
 Now at that time I would have leapt at the chance to go anywhere with almost anyone to escape what I perceived as the cultural and sensorial desert of suburban Long Island.
 Also, while I had been to New York several times on various school trips, I had never been south of Penn Station and the name Greenwich Village immediately evoked a fascinating, if convoluted, collage of images that included beatniks, hippies, coffee houses, Bob Dylan, Jack Kerouac and probably everything else I thought strange, wonderful and beautiful at the time.
 I was sure that if I went there something would happen to change my life.
 I was sure that I would be spiritually reborn and passionately inspired.
 And, at the very least, I was sure I would avoid dinner with my family.
 I said I would go.